AtjonTV/HyperLib/README.md

 # HyperLib
 HyperLib is a C# .net Framework v4.5.2 Library that contains a collection of usefull functions.

-HyperLip v2.5.1.70 created by AtjonTV
+HyperLib v2.5.2 i71 dr1 [Version 2.5.2 ID 71 DevRelease 1] created by AtjonTV

-~82 Functions in 17 Classes (Files)
+~94 Functions in ~18 Classes (Files)

-~63 Hours of Work
+~70 Hours of Work

-~1.191 Lines of Code
+~1.370 Lines of Code

 !INFO!

-The Library is working fine ..
+HyperLib now needs Oracle's "MySql.Data" (MySQL API) to run/ at least for the MySQLManager.

+The MySQLManager was not tested before releasing!
+It might not work.

 # Need help with the Library?
-Here is a Listing of all functions, methods and objects: https://github.com/AtjonTV/HyperLib/wiki
+Just Contact me at admin.atjontv@atvg-studios.at

 # If you find a mistake in the Code, or have a idea for the Library tell me.